 Wood, 300 white LED strips of various lengths, microprocessor

-Interference was made for K2G, a gallery located under the Keizer Karel Overpass on the A9 highway in Amstelveen.
+Interference was made for K2G, a gallery located in the Keizer Karel Viaduct on the A9 highway in Amstelveen.
 On both sides of the road a total of 12 panels were installed showing noise, from which pixelated images of art historical icons appear and disappear.

 Dim.
 190x 135 x 15 cm Perspex, plastic, 2034 white LEDs, 12 microprocessors